Coherent Organization of Passive Scalar from a Point-Source in a Turbulent Boundary Layer: Mean Plume Evolution and Analytical Models

 The evolution of the mean concentration profile as a function of downstream location follows a reflected Gaussian function of form equation~\ref{eq:MeanConc} first proposed by \cite{FackrellRobins-1982a}.
 Figures \ref{fig:LogMeanVarplts} and \ref{fig:WakeMeanVarplts} show the mean and variance plots for the log and wake injection respectively with a line plots of the contour shown at three stream-wise locations.
 For the mean concentration line profiles, equation \ref{eq:MeanConc} is also shown fitted to the mean concentration data at the chosen downstream locations showing an excellent fit for both injection locations.
 The variance plots for both the log- and wake- injection both seem to follow a rough reflected Gaussian distribution with a peak at the injection height, as was previously observed by \cite{FackrellRobins-1982a} and \cite{Miller-2005}.

-Many previous studies have utilized single point measurements to understand plume dispersion in TBLs. \citet{NironiSalizzoniEtAl-2015} compared experimentally measured plume dispersion with analytical models based on hypotheses from \citet{FackrellRobins-1982a, FackrellRobins-1982c} with good agreement, the procedure for which will be followed here.
+Many previous studies have utilized single point measurements to understand plume dispersion in TBLs. \citet{NironiSalizzoniEtAl-2015} compared experimentally measured plume dispersion with analytical models based on hypotheses from \citet{FackrellRobins-1982a, FackrellRobins-1982} with good agreement, the procedure for which will be followed here.
 This equation assumes the interaction of the plume with the wall and accounts for this via a virtual source below the wall at a wall normal location of $y=-h_{i}$, given as

 With $M_q$ denoting the mass flux from the injector, $\sigma_y$ and $\sigma_z$ denoting the plume spread in the wall-normal and span-wise directions respectively, and $h_s$ denoting the injection height of the plume.
 By using the best-fits to the mean-profile (figures~\ref{fig:LogMeanVarplts} and~\ref{fig:WakeMeanVarplts}), the various parameters can be extracted.
-However, since only the wall normal plume spread $\sigma_y$ is available in the current study, the span-wise plume spread, $\sigma_z$, is approximated as $\sigma_z\approx\sigma_y$.
-This approximation holds reasonably well for elevated sources as was illustrated by \citet[Fig.~6]{NironiSalizzoniEtAl-2015} (though the wall-normal plume is typically slightly less than the spanwise spread).
+However, since only the wall normal plume spread $\sigma_y$ is available \RevisionText{from the PLIF measurements}, the span-wise plume spread, $\sigma_z$, is approximated as $\sigma_z\approx\sigma_y$. \RevisionText{This assumption is necessary to calculate all the variables in equation \ref{eq:MeanConc}.} This approximation holds reasonably well for elevated sources as was illustrated by \citet[Fig.~6]{NironiSalizzoniEtAl-2015} (though the wall-normal plume is typically slightly less than the spanwise spread).

 This wall-normal plume spread, $\sigma_y$, can also be estimated analytically via the Lagrangian transport and dispersion of the scalar plume.
-A Lagrangian plume, growing in time, $t$ in a turbulent environment can be described as
+A Lagrangian plume, growing in time, $t$ in a turbulent environment can be described as \RevisionText{(see \cite{FackrellRobins-1982a})}.

 With $\sigma_0$ being the equivalent initial plume diameter (typically $=d_i$), $\sigma_v^2$ is the variance of the turbulent velocity fluctuation, and $T_{Lv}$ denoting the Lagrangian time scale of the turbulent environment.
 The time in equation \ref{eq:PlumeDelta} can be converted to spatial distance using Taylor's frozen field hypothesis (i.e., $t=x/U$).
-Assuming isotropy in turbulence, the Lagrangian time scale $T_{Lv}$ can be approximated by the Eulerian time scale $L_{vv}$ using equation \ref{eq:LangTS}
+Assuming isotropy in turbulence, the Lagrangian time scale $T_{Lv}$ can be approximated by the Eulerian \RevisionText{integral length scale} $L_{vv}$ using equation \ref{eq:LangTS}

 With $\overline{{v'}^2}$ denoting variance of velocity perturbation in the wall-normal direction.
 Finally, the integral transverse length scale, $L_{vv}$ can be estimated by fitting an exponential decay to the auto-correlation of $v'$ in the wall-normal direction.
 More details can be found in \cite{NironiSalizzoniEtAl-2015}.